WE ARE CURRENTLY RECRUITING VOLUNTEERS FOR 2018

 This work can be upsetting at times but you cannot get involved in releasing animals; we are there to photograph and collect data in order to achieve a long-term solution.

 The community speak Portuguese and the local dialect, Bitonga.
-You will participate in 2 language lessons while you’re with us.
+Bitonga is an original Mozambique tribal language so is quite tricky!
+You will participate in language lessons while you’re with us.
 These have proven great fun in the past and allows you to learn a little of both Portuguese and Bitonga.

 Mozambique is a developing nation with limited food resources.
 In the region we operate is remote, and the coastal soil and climate conditions are not favourable to varied agriculture.
 You will witness a lot of household subsistence farming.
 The local food is very filling and consists of a few different vegetables cooked in various different ways.